Chapter 6:

 “No!”
 Kotaro barked.
 A heavy sigh escaped his lips.
 “Just put your head back on.”

-Despite her handicap, she proved to be a struggle.
+Even headless, she managed to be difficult.
 “No!
 Keep it.
 I ate all of your food.”

 “And now you’ve made my mom think I killed you!”
 Kotaro exclaimed.
-She at last relented, and with a resigned gesture, her head was reattached.
+She at last relented, and with a resigned gesture, reattached her head.
 “There!
 Oh great…”

 He realized it was on backwards.
 She twisted it around, like it was a minor inconvenience.